Cadete FAP Guillermo del Castillo Paredes Airport

-Cadete FAP Guillermo del Castillo Paredes Airport (IATA: TPP, ICAO: SPST) is an airport serving Tarapoto, Peru.
+Cadete FAP Guillermo del Castillo Paredes Airport (IATA: TPP, ICAO: SPST) is a public airport serving Tarapoto, Peru.
 It is owned by CORPAC S.A, a government organization that oversees the management of Peruvian airports, but it is run by Aeropuertos del Perú (ADP) S.A, as a concession.
 It is the main airport of the San Martín Region, located in the Amazon, and is used by many tourists as a jumping-off point for trips into the jungle.